letsencrypt/dns-lots-of-lookups/README.md

 ```

 **Important** - By default the `dnslol` user has a **hardcoded password** equal
 to the username.
-Make sure your host machine has adqueate firewall policies to
-prevent the DB container from being accessed externally!
-Never use the `dnslol`
-DB container in a production setting!
+Never use the `dnslol` DB container in a production setting!

 ## Metrics